crcruzr/DP_mammal_Col/README.md

 The dataset contains

-- 00-rawData: The original Data used in the publication
+- 00-rawData: The Dataset used in the publication
-- 01-scripts Contains the file "Script_connectivity_andean_bear.R" with the steps to create the resources for the manuscript
+- 01-scripts Contains the file "DPMC_Analysis.R" with the steps to create the statistics, figures and tables for the manuscript
-- 02-outData: It contains the data obtained after applying the analysis [it is developing]
+- 02-Manuscript: Contains the manuscript file accepted.
-- 03 Figures: It has the figures used in the manuscript
+- 03-ProcessedData: Empty Folder
-- 04-Manuscript: Contains the R Markdown with the manuscript in the "manuscript.Rmd" file.
-Also, have the bibliography in "mybibifile.bib", and the Cumulative Layout Shift in "elsarticle.cls" file.
+- 04-Plots: Contain the figures used in the publication
-- renv: It has the local storage created to reproducibility the data.
-See instructions after.
+- 05-OutData: It contains the tables obtained in the publication

 ## Installing Required R Packages